- What is the Data Protection Act 2018?

 Does my company need a Data Protection Officer?

-The GDPR stipulates that if your business deals with customers in the EU, whether it is business transactions or data processing, you will need to comply with their Data Protection Officer (DPO) requirements.
-The job of the Data Protection Officer is to safeguard personal information gathered through transactions with EU customers – this includes any sensitive information that could range from credit card information to something that can help you identify a person’s ethnicity, location, religion, sexual orientation, etc.
+The GDPR stipulates that if your business deals with customers in the EU (including the UK despite Brexit), whether for business transactions or data processing, you will need to comply with their Data Protection Officer (DPO) requirements.
+The job of the Data Protection Officer is to safeguard personal information gathered through transactions with EU customers.
+This includes any sensitive information that could range from credit card information to something that can help you identify a person’s ethnicity, location, religion, sexual orientation, etc.

 The data protection officer of this company is: